craftsmenlabs/gareth-jvm/README.md

   System.out.println("Getting sale of anvils");
 }
 ```
-of with using the built-in Storage:
+or with using the built-in Storage:
 ```shell
 @Baseline(glueLine = "sale of anvils")
 public void getSaleOfAnvils(final Storage storage) {